vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 **Ending support for Device Administrator enrolled devices**

-Microsoft Intune and MDE will be ending support for Device Administrator enrolled devices with access to [Google Mobile Services](/mem/intune/apps/manage-without-gms) (GMS), beginning December 31, 2024.
+Microsoft Intune and Defender for Endpoint are ending support for Device Administrator enrolled devices with access to [Google Mobile Services](/mem/intune/apps/manage-without-gms) (GMS), beginning December 31, 2024.

 **For devices with access to GMS**

-After Intune and MDE ends support for Android device administrator, devices with access to GMS will be impacted in the following ways:
+After Intune and Defender for Endpoint ends support for Android device administrator, devices with access to GMS will be impacted in the following ways:

-1. Intune and MDE won’t make changes or updates to Android device administrator management, such as bug fixes, security fixes, or fixes to address changes in new Android versions.
+- Intune and Defender for Endpoint won’t make changes or updates to Android device administrator management, such as bug fixes, security fixes, or fixes to address changes in new Android versions.

-1. Intune and MDE technical support will no longer support these devices.
+- Intune and Defender for Endpoint technical support will no longer support these devices.

-Refer to [this article](https://techcommunity.microsoft.com/blog/intunecustomersuccess/intune-ending-support-for-android-device-administrator-on-devices-with-gms-in-de/3915443) for more information.
+For more information, see [Tech Community blog: Intune ending support for Android device administrator on devices with GMS in December 2024](https://techcommunity.microsoft.com/blog/intunecustomersuccess/intune-ending-support-for-android-device-administrator-on-devices-with-gms-in-de/3915443).

 **Aug-2024 (version: 1.0.6812.0101)**